A Sheffield Made sustainable future

 Researchers at the University of Sheffield are passionate about tackling the key issues facing humanity and recognise that effectively addressing these complex challenges requires interdisciplinary and translational research – taking academic research and turning it into real-world solutions.

-The aims of COP26 – securing net-zero emissions, adapting our communities and natural habitats for climate change and mobilising financial resources to fight the climate – are crucial to our collective health, wellbeing and livelihoods
+The aims of COP – securing net-zero emissions, adapting our communities and natural habitats for climate change and mobilising financial resources to fight the climate – are crucial to our collective health, wellbeing and livelihoods

 Professor Duncan Cameron

 Professor of Plant and Soil Biology and Co-Director of the Institute for Sustainable Food

 From harvesting solar power for electricity and crop production, to propelling the UK to jet zero emissions with sustainable aviation fuels, the University is leading the way with novel sustainability research which will support world leaders, policymakers and climate experts from over 200 countries attending the UN Climate Change Conference, COP27, taking place in Sharm el-Sheikh, Egypt.

 The future of our food

 The world is fast approaching the limit of its ability to feed itself.
 One in nine people will go to bed hungry tonight and millions of UK residents struggle to access food, yet the global population is set to reach 10 billion by 2050.

 In an uncertain climate and global environment, this is one of the most significant threats facing humanity.
 However, it is a problem we can solve.